Rockafellian Relaxation and Stochastic Optimization under Perturbations: Rockafellian Relaxation

-If the min-value function is also strictly convex, then the Rockafellian is strictly exact for $\bar y$. \end{corollary} \state Proof.
-This holds by Proposition \ref{thm:SuffCondExact} and the subgradient inequality from convex analysis.\eop
+If $\mathcal{V}$ is also strictly convex, then the Rockafellian is strictly exact, supported by $\bar y$. \end{corollary}

-Since an inf-projection of a convex Rockafellian is convex (see for example \cite[Proposition 1.21]{primer}), it is immediately clear that the convexity requirement in the corollary holds for such Rockafellians.
-In this setting, a dual problem of the form $\nnmax_y \inf_{x,u} f(u,x) - \langle y, u-\bar u\rangle$ furnishes $\bar y$ \cite[Theorem 11.39]{VaAn}.
+Since an inf-projection of a convex Rockafellian is convex \cite[Proposition 1.21]{primer}, it is immediately clear that the convexity requirement in the corollary holds for such Rockafellians.
+In this setting, the dual problem of maximizing $\inf_{u,x} f(u,x) - \langle y, u\rangle$ over $y$ furnishes $\bar y$ \cite[Theorem 11.39]{VaAn}.